< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-During one eight month period, beginning on January 7, 1907, Seattle annexes six nearby incorporated towns and an unincorporated portion of King County, nearly doubling the land area of Seattle.
-Competition between Seattle and Tacoma as the dominant city on Puget Sound with the largest population in part motivated this rash of additions to the city.
+During one eight-month period beginning on January 7, 1907, Seattle annexes six nearby incorporated towns and an unincorporated portion of King County, nearly doubling the land area of Seattle.
+Competition between Seattle and Tacoma to be the dominant city on Puget Sound with the largest population in part motivated this rash of additions to the city.

 All of the towns annexed had a city council and mayor.
 To join Seattle, a petition of at least 20 percent of the town's voters was presented to their respective councils, which were then required to call for an election to vote on dissolving the town and annexing to Seattle.
 If the vote was favorable and the City of Seattle approved, the town would be annexed.